adarshx01/ICUbedmonitoring/README.md

-Here's a README file for your Next.js project:
+Here's a README file for your Next.js and ML based stewmlit  project:

 ---

 # ICU Monitoring System(step down icu system for realtime analysis and monitoring)

-This project is a real-time ICU monitoring system, designed to enhance patient care by integrating multiple health data sources, advanced AI-powered monitoring, and remote access capabilities for healthcare teams.
+This project is a real-time ICU monitoring system, designed to enhance patient care by integrating multiple health data sources, advanced AI-powered monitoring, giving prediction based patients face emotions,body movement alerts, fall detection, Cough and sneeze detector, and remote access capabilities for healthcare teams.

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 ## Features